andreas-wilm/famas/README.md

 Installation
 ============

 Famas depends on [libz](http://www.zlib.net/) ,
 [argtable3](http://www.argtable.org) and
 [Heng Li's kseq](http://lh3lh3.users.sourceforge.net/kseq.shtml).
 The latter two come with the famas source and libz is very likely already installed in your system.

+Go the dist directory and download the latest tarball.

 Unpack the source and do the GNU triple jump: